Creamy potato leek soup is dairy free and gluten free, but still so delicious! Rich, creamy, and so satisfying!

 Add the potatoes and vegetable stock, and bring to a boil.
 Reduce to a simmer and let cook until the potatoes are tender, about 20 minutes.

-Add the coconut milk and salt and stir.
+Add the non-dairy milk and salt and stir.
 Puree the soup using an immersion blender.
 I like to leave some potato chunks in there - you can decide how smooth you want the soup to be.

 Season with more salt and pepper if desired.
 Serve topped with fresh parsley and bacon.